glitchdoescode/ai-interviewer/progress-report.md

    - ✅ Enhanced evaluation tool with structured scoring
    - ✅ Trust score implementation for evaluation confidence
    - ✅ Integrated evaluation into state management
+   - ✅ Report generation with JSON and PDF support
+   - ✅ Performance statistics and visualizations

 ### Next Steps
-1. Implement detailed reporting generation
-2. Add support for asynchronous interview sessions
+1. Implement asynchronous interview sessions
-3. Enhance the coding challenge evaluation with more detailed metrics
+2. Enhance the coding challenge evaluation with more detailed metrics
-4. Implement the AI pair programming assistant
+3. Implement the AI pair programming assistant
+4. Add support for custom evaluation criteria

 ### Technical Debt & Improvements
 1. Add more comprehensive error handling in evaluation tools
 2. Implement caching for LLM calls to improve performance
 3. Add unit tests for the evaluation system
 4. Consider adding support for custom evaluation criteria
+5. Add more visualization options in PDF reports

 ### Implemented Features & Enhancements